andrevidela/Research-report/Thesis/index.md

 --           ┌ We changed our multiplicity to a range --         ╭─┴──╮
 isEmpty : ([0..1] v : Maybe a) -> Bool
-isEmpty Nothing = True -- linear here isEmpty (Just _) = False -- non-linear here, erased in fact
+isEmpty Nothing = True   -- Fully consumed here isEmpty (Just _) = False -- Value ignored here
 ```

 There are infinitely many semirings, some make more sense than others.
 We could for example combine semirings in pairs, since pairs of semirings are also semirings.
-Another semiring is showcased in_Granule_\cite{granule}  which has a good example of _privacy access_ as a resource semiring.
+Another semiring is showcased in _Granule_\cite{granule}  which has a good example of _privacy access_ as a resource semiring.

-In conclusion, different semirings allow us to express different resource semantics, some more useful than others.
+In conclusion, different semirings allow us to express different resource semantics.
 In the next few pages I will explore how the _precise usage_ semiring `InfNat` is useful and will show a refactoring that allows us to use it in Idris2.

-### Reference counting and Garbage collection
+## Memory Management Semantics

 This section summarises three competing strategies for a memory management model that does not rely on manual memory management (which is known to be the source of countless bugs and security issues).
-This will serve as a motivation for the next section which will justify our use of quantitative types for performance.

-_Tracing garbage collection_ (which we will refer to as “GC”) generally refers to algorithms of automatic memory management such as _mark & sweep_ or to runtimes using them such as the _Boehm-GC_.
+_Tracing garbage collection_ (which we will refer to as “GC”) generally refers to algorithms of automatic memory management such as _mark & sweep_ or to runtimes using them such as the _Boehm-GC_[^21].
 The greatest benefit of garbage collection is that the burden of memory management is completely lifted from the programmer.
 But this feature is not always good news, the benefits come at the expense of predictability and control.

 Since the garbage collector runs automatically without any input from the programmer, there is no way to tell how often the garbage collector will run and for how long, just by looking at a program.
 What’s more, garbage collection does not happen instantly, some algorithms stop the execution of the program for an unknown amount of time in order to reclaim memory.
 And this process cannot be stoped or controlled.
 A number of programming patterns emerged as a result (Object-pool pattern) but instead of making programming easier, they exhibit a structure akin to manual memory management (mutate existing memory spaces, avoid memory leaks).
 Which is exactly what GC advertises to eliminate.